-As of December 31, 2023, approximately 54% of the Organization's cash and cash equivalents and investments were held by a certain denominational organization and its affiliates.
+As of December 31, 2024 and 2023, approximately 41% and 54%, respectively, of the Organization's cash and cash equivalents and investments were held by a certain denominational organization and its affiliates.

-During 2023, approximately 31% of the Organization's noncash contribution revenue was sourced from the Organization's five largest donors.
+During 2024 and 2023, approximately 28% and 31%, respectively, of the Organization's noncash contribution revenue was sourced from the Organization's five largest donors.